baobuiquang/ParallelLSTM/README.md

 * `learning_rate = 0.1`
 * `optimize_method = 'minibatch'`

-All the versions have the same outputs (training loss and validation loss) -> Correct implementation.
+All the versions have the same outputs/logs (training loss and validation loss) -> Correct implementation.

+Logs (same for all versions):

 ```
 Epoch 0:	Train Loss = 3.9	Valid Loss = 4.2 	 (3.9031626016491523 	 4.2027568799857145)